 - Spending Ramadan night in a religious act, as night prayers or Qeyam is considered one of the best act Muslim could do.

 - Listening to Quran from a proper scholar gives a chance to Muslims to stay attentive to the pronunciation of Quran letters and to ponder in Allah’s words, thus increasing his faith and strengthening the relationship with Allah, the creator.

 - Some mosques hold religious sessions between Rak’as, they could interpret some verses of Quran, answer Muslim concerns (fatwa) or address any common dilemma from the Islamic perspective thus Muslims get the most benefit of attending such sessions.

-- When Muslim concludes prayer with the Imam, he gets the reward of Qeyam in a whole night in Ramadan, so he feels serenity, self-satisfaction, and pleasure as he abides by what Allah has ordered.
+- When Muslim concludes the prayer with the Imam, he gets the reward of Qeyam in the whole night in Ramadan, so he feels serenity, self-satisfaction and pleasure as he abides by what Allah has ordered.

 Physical virtues of Taraweeh prayers

-- Ablution and praying help keep Muslim clean all the day, washing hands, face, and legs could not be performed five times daily unless by a Muslim.
+• Ablution and praying help keep Muslim clean all day, washing hands, face and legs could not be performed five times daily unless by a Muslim.